-Cloudflare's Model Context Protocol (MCP) servers enable you to connect to Cloudflare's services from MCP clients like Cursor or Claude, allowing you to manage your Cloudflare account through natural language commands.
-These servers help you read configurations, process information, get suggestions, and implement changes across Cloudflare's range of services including application development, security, and performance.
+Cloudflare's Model Context Protocol (MCP) servers allow you to connect MCP clients (like Cursor or Claude) to your Cloudflare account, enabling natural language interactions with various Cloudflare services.
+These servers let you read configurations, process information, get suggestions, and implement changes across Cloudflare's ecosystem of application development, security, and performance tools.

 Cloudflare offers multiple specialized MCP servers:

-If your MCP client directly supports remote MCP servers (like Cloudflare AI Playground), you can enter the server URL within the client interface.
+If your MCP client directly supports remote MCP servers (like Cloudflare AI Playground), you can enter the server URL directly in the client interface.

-For clients without built-in support, set up a configuration file using mcp-remote:
+For clients without built-in support, use the mcp-remote package to set up configuration:

 {